datacube.Datacube.load#

 The CRS of the returned data, for example EPSG:3577.
 If no CRS is supplied, the CRS of the stored data is used if available.

-This differs from the crs parameter desribed above, which is used to define the CRS of the coordinates in the query itself.
+This differs from the crs parameter described above, which is used to define the CRS of the coordinates in the query itself.

 Valid values are: